DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-revisiting-the-importance-of-subject-and-curriculum-knowledge/spring-week-4-induction-tutor-materials.md

 ### Learn that:

-- 3.7 In all subject areas, pupils learn new ideas by linking those ideas to existing knowledge, organising this knowledge into increasingly complex mental models (or ‘schemata’); carefully sequencing teaching to facilitate this process is important
+- 3.7.
+In all subject areas, pupils learn new ideas by linking those ideas to existing knowledge, organising this knowledge into increasingly complex mental models (or ‘schemata’); carefully sequencing teaching to facilitate this process is important.

 ### Learn how to:

 ### Build on pupils’ prior knowledge, by:

-- 2e Linking what pupils already know to what is being taught (e.g. explaining how new content builds on what is already known)
+- 2e.
+Linking what pupils already know to what is being taught (e.g. explaining how new content builds on what is already known).
-- 2f Sequencing lessons so that pupils secure foundational knowledge before encountering more complex content
+- 2f.
+Sequencing lessons so that pupils secure foundational knowledge before encountering more complex content.

 ### How to prepare for the session